Wedding Vendors...When Should You Book Them and Why?

 Stationery: Stationers need enough time to print and deliver your order to you.
 Most recommend that you place your order about six months ahead of the big day.
 If you are having Save-the-Dates made, those can be ordered shortly after you book your venue.

 Hello!
-I'm Sean and I'm a professional wedding and portrait photographer with more than 20 years of experience.
+I'm Sean and I'm a Certified Professional Photographer who specializes in wedding and portrait photography with more than 20 years of experience.
 I'm based out of Durham, N.C. and we service Asheville, Charlotte, Chapel Hill, Greensboro, Greenville, Raleigh, Wilmington and beyond North Carolina photographing weddings, families and seniors.
 When I'm not behind the lens, I enjoy spending time with my wife, Molly, and our two young daughters, Hattie and Rori.